The egg then proceeds down the fallopian tube, where it may come in contact with a sperm and be fertilised.

 Ovulation causes a modest rise in your body's resting temperature (basal body temperature).
 Every morning, take your temperature using a thermometer built exclusively for measuring basal body temperature before getting out of bed.
 Keep track of the findings and look for any patterns that develop.
 You will be most productive in the two to three days before your temperature increases.

 You may also want to try an over-the-counter ovulation kit, which may help you determine when you're most likely to ovulate.
-These tests test your pee for the hormone spike that occurs before ovulation.
-Ovulation happens around 36 hours following a good result.
+These tests test your urine for the hormone spike that occurs before ovulation.
+Ovulation happens around 36 hours following a positive result.

 Ovulation and fertility are closely related, although they are different.

 Ovulation is the process by which an egg is released from an ovary.
-Once an egg and sperm are fertilised, pregnancy results.
+Once an egg and sperm are fertilised, pregnancy occurs.
 The fertilised egg connects to the uterine lining.

 Fertility refers to the probability of becoming pregnant.
 It might be useful to understand when in the menstrual cycle pregnancy is most probable.
 Depending on their preferences, a person may choose to have or avoid sex that might result in pregnancy at this period.